mulatmek/process-monitor-service/READme.md

 ## Configuration
 Define the processes you want to monitor in a `config.json` file in the same directory as `app.py`.
 Example:

-### Process names across operating systems:
+- `sampling_interval`: time in seconds between checks.
+- `processes`: list of process names to monitor (case-insensitive).

-The processes list must match the actual process names as they appear on the target os.
+**Note** The processes list must match the actual process names as they appear on the target os.

 ##### on Linux/macOS, process names do not include .exe (e.g., chrome, python).
 ```json